memorius/policy-auction/README-datastructures.txt

 TODO: changes needed:
 ---------------------

-- Policy tags.
-Owner (and possibly other people?) can assign any number of tags to a policy.
-  - Users can create tags with any text, they're added to a central list.
-    (tag name -> tag ID, as for usernames; allows renaming; same tricks as with username to prevent duplicate inserts: write with decreasing timestamp, read back again before using.)
-  - Users with "moderate_tags" role can:
-    - delete tags
-    - merge one tag into another
-    - rename tags
 - Need efficient way to list all policies with a given tag, and also all policies which have a given set of tags.
   (for "related policies" feature)

 - "hot categories" data (trending categories) - categories plus some kind of activity metric.